Drago1426/Major-Project/README.md

 ## iVCam Setup

-iVCam is used so your phone can act as the camera inside Unity while testing.
+iVCam is used so a phone can act as the camera inside Unity while testing.

 1. Install the iVCam PC client on your computer.
 2. Install the iVCam mobile app on your phone.